gatsbyjs/gatsby/docs/blog/2018-10-26-introducing-gatsby-themes/index.md

 ## Scaling Gatsby

-Creating one Gatsby site is great but we had to start from scratch and make all the decisions ourselves.
-Those decisions are encoded into our `gatsby-config`.
-The next time we have to create a similar site for a new product we have to start from scratch and remake all of the decisions we made for our first site.
-Wouldn't it be great if we could re-use our config across projects?
+Creating a single Gatsby site works super well.
+The power of `gatsby-config.js`, plugins, and more coalesce to make the experience a breeze.
+However, what if we want to re-use this configuration on our next site?
+Sure, we could clone a boilerplate each time, but that gets old, quickly.
+Wouldn't it be great if we could re-use our gatsby-config.js across projects?
 That's where starters come in.

 ### Improving Reusability with Starters